 Sometimes people feel that their career choices are limited by the subject they’ve studied.
 Did you know that 75% of graduate employers don’t specify a degree subject?
 They are interested in your transferable skills, work experience, and life experience.
 Maybe you studied Bioscience - there’s nothing stopping you from pursuing careers as diverse as Law, Marketing, or the Civil Service.
 If you’re a Historian - those same careers are open to you, too.

-Many people who are not sure what they want to do make the error of focusing on the job - “What job can I do?” or “What jobs are out there?”.
+Many people who are not sure what they want to do make the error of concentrating on the job - “What job can I do?” or “What jobs are out there?”.
 In reality, the most important first step is to have a clear idea of who you are and what you want (and future employers will want to know these things, too).

 Maybe you’re interested in a lot of things, and find it hard to choose.
 Perhaps you’re not sure exactly what captivates you or what your strengths are.
 Here at the Careers Service - in the nicest possible way - we don’t care what you do.
 We want to support you in finding a satisfying and fulfilling career that’s meaningful to you.
 The Careers Service and your Employability Advisers are here to support you through every step of your career planning process with e-learning resources, events, workshops, and 1:1 appointments.